GSA/digitalgov.gov/content/news/2023/02/2023-02-02-how-to-manage-a-federal-website.md

 date: 2023-02-02 09:13:00 -0500
 title: How to manage a federal website
 deck: 5 steps to building a successful government website
-summary: Building a successful government website is a targeted exercise — from knowing your audience to complying with federal rules and regulations.
+summary: Managing government websites is a targeted exercise.
+Here are 5 steps to help you build and maintain a successful one.
 # See all topics at https://digital.gov/topics
 topics:
   - design